 How will I be assessed?

-"Sometimes, vac schemers are instructed to copy someone into an email, and they fail to do that; it's a criticism we've raised in the past."
+"Sometimes, vac schemers are instructed to copy someone into an email.
+Failing to do that is a criticism we've raised in the past."

-Last, but certainly not least, are the mini-assessment tasks and projects designed to test your ability to present, argue and work as a team.
+There are also likely to be mini-assessment tasks and projects designed to test your ability to present, argue and work as a team.
 “Don’t be over-assertive, but don’t fade into the background either.
 Remember to ask other people what their opinions are – you have to look like a team player.”
 Some projects may require vac schemers to balance their more competitive instincts with their ability to function within a team, as this recruitment contact told us: "We divide the vac schemers into two groups, and they are given a negotiation exercise which they will later have to act out during the final assessment, so there's that element of competition between the groups."
 Other assessments we heard about involved advertising pitches to faux potential clients, mock mini-transactions and business advice scenarios.

 How should I act?

 Okay, so don’t be an idiot.
-That much is obvious.
+That's obvious.
 But how can you impress?
 As one recruiter says, it’s all about “marketing yourself well.”
 Does that sound a little intimidating?
 It’s really not.
 After all, you marketed yourself well on paper when you sent your application form in; now you are just doing it in person.
 Asking well-timed questions and showing an interest is an easy way of doing this.
 Just remember, “seeking out work and raising your profile without pestering people is a fine line to walk.”
 It may be a fine line, but it's one worth treading, and being proactive is key, as this partner suggests: “If you get given a piece of work, think about what happens next.
 Think about that next stage in the transaction, and if you don’t know what it is then go and find out.
-You've got to show initiative – that's how you grow and develop and get handed other pieces of work going forward.”
+You've got to show initiative.”

 Obviously, you’re being assessed on how good a lawyer you’re likely to be, but don’t underestimate how far having a normal, attractive personality will get you.